Customs website makes Tajik system more transparent

 By Iqbal Khattak

-PESHAWAR – Raziq Khan opens the door of a new saplay store in the Khyber Super Market near Saddar bazaar and asks the salesman, “Show me some new designs you have.”
+PESHAWAR – Raziq Khan opens the door of a new saplay store in the Khyber Super Market near Saddar bazaar and requests of the salesman, “Show me some new designs you have.”

 The salesman puts a few pairs of shoes on the counter, and Raziq examines them, ending the inspection with a whisper: “This one looks good.”
 Then he asks the price.